-With its inspirational setting on the rugged California coastline, Monterey County comes ready-made for relaxing moments with stunning views—and many more of those simple-yet-essential moments that refresh your perspective.
-Grab your moment in Monterey County and discover world-class resorts, restaurants, spas, vineyards, and attractions—many with a forward-thinking focus on sustainability that makes the experience that much more special.
+With wide-open spaces on California’s rugged central coast, Monterey County’s inspirational setting comes ready-made for relaxing moments with stunning views—and many more of those simple-yet-essential moments that refresh your perspective.
+Grab your moment in Monterey County and discover world-class resorts, restaurants, vineyards, and outdoor activities—many with a forward-thinking focus on sustainability that makes the experience that much more special.
 With safety protocols and cleaning commitments a top priority in the area, you can trust you’ll have peace of mind and a tranquil escape in more ways than one.
 Here’s where to go.

 Stay: Carmel Valley Ranch & Spa

 The 181 suites at Carmel Valley Ranch, with their fireplaces and expansive private decks (some with a two-person soaking tub), are perfect for hiding out.
-But you may not want to—there’s lots to do here, including a Pete Dye golf course, a 250,000-honey bee apiary, horseback riding, and three saltwater swimming pools.
-When it’s time to wind down, head to the Spa Aiyana, which features 11 treatment rooms—most with private outdoor terraces—as well as a signature massage that draws from the resort’s 7,000 lavender plants.
+But you may not want to—there’s lots to do here, including a Pete Dye golf course, a 250,000-honey bee apiary, horseback riding, and three saltwater swimming pools, all with added safety measures in place.

 Play: Fast Raft Ocean Safari

 Even if you’ve been whale-watching, chances are you’ve never experienced it like this.
-With Fast Raft Ocean Safari, you’ll be out in a 33-foot, rigid-hulled inflatable that’s nimble enough to move quickly once a whale is spotted.
+With Fast Raft Ocean Safari, you’ll be out in the open air on a 33-foot, rigid-hulled inflatable that’s nimble enough to move quickly once a whale is spotted.
 Depending on the time of year, you may be out looking for humpbacks, blue whales, killer whales, dolphins, or porpoises.
-The intimate boats take just 6 guests out at a time, along with a marine biologist or naturalist (the crew manages social distancing), so you’ll get a lot of background on the animals as well as the unique ecosystem of the Monterey Bay area.
+The intimate boats take just six guests out at a time, along with a marine biologist or naturalist (the crew manages social distancing), so you’ll get a lot of background on the animals as well as the unique ecosystem of the Monterey Bay area.

 Taste: Hahn Winery

 You’ll find more than 1,100 acres of pinot, chardonnay, grenache, malbec, and syrah grapes spread out over the gorgeous Hahn Winery, about 40 miles southeast of Monterey and untouched by the Salinas River fire.
-Even the drive here is dramatic, with great views of Salinas Valley along the River Road Wine Trail.
-Bring a picnic lunch for the tasting room deck or go for a unique vineyard tour in a fat-tire all-terrain vehicle.
-Taste grapes from the vine, get a behind-the-scenes look at the barrel room (including a sampling, of course) and take in the mountain-top views.
+Even the drive here is dramatic, with stunning views of Salinas Valley along the River Road Wine Trail.
+Sample estate and reserve wines in the appointment-only tasting room overlooking the Santa Lucia Highlands while enjoying panoramic views.

 Stay and Dine: L’Auberge Carmel and Aubergine